 Some people believe that black mold is particularly dangerous because it releases mycotoxins.
-However, the fact is that all molds are capable of producing mycotoxins.
-Just because mold is present does not mean that it is producing these toxins.
+However, many molds are

-It appears that many types of indoor mold — not just black mold — may cause health problems in some people, but not in everyone.
+Many types of indoor mold, not just black mold, may cause health problems in some individuals.

-Long term exposure to mold in the home, however, may be unhealthy for anyone.
+Long-term exposure to high levels of mold in the home, however,

 People who are most at risk of the symptoms of mold exposure are: